kneath/kneath.github.com/_posts/2010-12-17-url-design.md

   Blah
 ---

-**You should take time to design your URL structure.** I don't care if you're a designer, a developer, or a street performer — take time to design  your URLs.
+**You should take time to design your URL structure.** If there's one thing I hope you remember after reading this article it's to take time to design your URL structure.
+Don't leave it up to your framework.
+Don't leave it up to chance.
+Think about it and craft an experience.

 I tried for a long time to make this post cohesive, but I think after much editing it was simply meant to be a collection of ideas centered around designing URLs.
 After much editing, I've realized why this is: designing URLs is a complex subject.
 It's just as complex as designing a command line client or even a website.